Thursday, 13 December 2012

 "You got to be kidding, right?"
 Jane was a little, er, disbelieving.

 I turned on the bedside tablelight to highlight my derriere better.
 It was clearly visible in the dresser mirror opposite.
-I edged my pants down a little more to persuade Jane to take a closer look.
+I edged my pants down a little more in desperation.

 "Wait, where are my specs?"
 Jane asked as she fumbled for them.
 They were on the bedside cupboard.
 Jane had a high degree of shortsightedness and making love to her was kind of unusual.
-She said most of the time, I was the guy at the bottom of a drink bottle: blurry and sort of distorted.
-"It was like making love to a stranger each time," she once commented.
-I didn't know whether to be flattered or annoyed.
-But she was a wonderful partner so I shouldn't complain.
-And short-sighted people, I realised, grab on to things like a drowning person to a life jacket.
-Sometimes disconcerting, most times quite stimulating after the fact!
+She said most of the time, I was just the blurry guy at arm's length, no diff from looking at me though the bottom of a drink bottle.
+Thank you very much Jane for that!

-Jane finally surveys the damage and reports that my bum was like a car in a slight accident.
+Jane finally surveys the damage and reports that my bum is like a car in a slight accident.
 Lightly scratched but otherwise OK.
 Is it red?
 I asked.